prantlf/grunt-jsonlint/README.md

 * 2019-05-27   v1.2.0	Support comments, single-quoted strings and JSON Schema validation
 * 2019-05-30   v1.3.0	Support object keys sorting in the formatted output
 * 2019-05-30   v1.3.1	Prefer faster native JSON parser, fix error reporting
-* 2019-06-02   v2.0.0	Upgrade to @prantlf/jsonlint using a hand-built parser instead of the Jison-generated one
+* 2019-06-02   v2.0.0	Upgrade to @prantlf/jsonlint using a hand-built parser instead of the Jison-generated one with additional options

 ## License